mitmedialab/sar_robot_command_msgs/README.md

 `DO` commands should be formatted as a string of text containing the words that the robot should say, with any actions the robot should be instructed to do embedded in the string in angle brackets.
+Names of specific interaction partners can be included in square brackets.
 Here is an example:

-`"Speech to say <action> more speech <action>"`
+`"Speech to say to [interaction-partner] <action> more speech <action>"`

-The following message string would instruct a robot to say "Hi I am a robot!", to smile after saying "Hi", and to wave at the end of the sentence:
+The following message string would instruct a robot to say "Hi (name of child) I am a robot!", to smile after saying "Hi (name of child)", and to wave at the end of the sentence:

 `"Hi [child-name] <smile> I am a robot! <wave>"`